Irna Phillips

-Irna Phillips (July 1, 1901 – December 23, 1973) was an American scriptwriter, screenwriter, casting agent and actress.
-She is best remembered for pioneering a format of the daytime soap opera in the United States geared specifically toward women.
+Irna Phillips (July 1, 1901 – December 23, 1973) was an American scriptwriter, screenwriter, casting agent, and actress who pioneered a style of daytime soap opera in the United States geared specifically toward women.
 Phillips created, produced, and wrote several radio and television daytime serials throughout her career, including Guiding Light, As the World Turns, and Another World.
-She was also a mentor to several other pioneers of the American daytime soap opera, including Agnes Nixon and William J. Bell.
+She was also a mentor to several other pioneers of the American daytime soap opera, including Agnes Nixon, William J. Bell and Ted Corday.

 Personal life

 Phillips was one of 10 children born to a German-Jewish family in Chicago.
 Her father died when she was 8, leaving her mother alone to raise the children.
 She claimed to be a lonely child always given hand-me-down clothes and making up long and involved stories for her dolls to live out.
 At 19, she was pregnant, abandoned by her boyfriend, and then gave birth to a still-born baby.
 She studied drama at the University of Illinois at Urbana-Champaign (where she became a member of Phi Sigma Sigma sorority), receiving a Master of Arts degree before going on to earn a master's degree in journalism at the University of Wisconsin–Madison.

 Phillips wanted to be an actress, but her teachers told her she was too plain to have any real success.
 From 1925 to 1930, she worked as a school teacher in Dayton, Ohio, teaching drama and theatre history to schoolchildren.
 While working in this capacity she continued to attempt a career as an actress, and after performing several acting roles for radio productions at WGN in Chicago, she left her career as a teacher.
 At the age of 42, Phillips adopted a son, Thomas Dirk Phillips.
 A year later, she adopted a daughter, Katherine Louise Phillips.